ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    oc new-project openshiftproject
    ```
    {:pre}
-1. Generate a yaml file in the same folder as your starter kit code by replacing the placeholders and running the below command
+1. Generate a yaml file `openshift.yaml` in the same folder as your starter kit code by replacing the placeholders and running the below command
    ```sh
    oc new-app https://<DEPLOY_TOKEN_USERNAME>:<DEPLOY_TOKEN_PASSWORD>@<REPO_URL_WITHOUT_HTTPS> --name=openshiftapp --strategy=docker -o yaml > openshift.yaml
    ```
    {:pre}
+   Replace `<REPO_URL_WITHOUT_HTTPS>` with the Git Repo URL without `https://`.
+   {:tip}

 ### Update the BuildConfig and Push the builder image to {{site.data.keyword.registryshort_notm}}
 In this step, you will update the generated BuildConfig section of the generated yaml to point to {{site.data.keyword.registryshort_notm}} namespace and push the generated builder image to {{site.data.keyword.registryshort_notm}}